-- 1 Majors are strongly encouraged to take this course as early in their program of coursework as possible. - 2 ENLS 319 Individual Projects in Literary Studies will not satisfy the seminar requirement. - 3 Requires senior majors to attend six appropriate events during one senior semester selected from a list designated by the department as acceptable.
-Students submit a 250-word response to their advisers after each event, and advisers will submit a pass/fail grade for this Culminating Experience.
-Students may petition the program director if they wish to suggest an alternative project as their Culminating Experience.
+- Majors are strongly encouraged to take this course as early in their program of coursework as possible. - 2 ENLS 319 Individual Projects in Literary Studies will not satisfy the seminar requirement. - Requires seniors majoring in literary studies to compile a portfolio of representative work from each year of their college education; students will include short reflections on each piece of writing as well as a summary reflection.
+Specific requirements for the portfolio will be provided by the program director early in the fall semester.
+Students may consult the program director if they wish to suggest an alternative project as their Culminating Experience, such as an honors or department thesis.